Guide To Buying Craft Magnifiers

 - Clamp-on or non-tilt base models

-Fluorescent lighted for soft white light
+- LED or Fluorescent lighted for soft white light

 LED Craft Magnifying Lamps